From Data Warehouse to Data Cloud

 Over the past years Snowflake has developed a core differentiated cloud native architecture.
 Snowflake started as a cloud data warehouse in 2014, and in 2020 they announced the data cloud, which is the culmination of more than 6 years of work and a sign of everything that is yet to come.

 The data cloud is what Snowflake’s founders had in mind when they started the company in 2012, and it is something that delivers incredible value for Snowflake’s users.
 In this article we will walk you through what is Snowflake and the value it offers.
+Find out the strengths and areas for improvement of Snowflake, according to the second edition of BARC’s annual Data Management Survey 20.

 What problem does Snowflake solve?